 - The Fund provides invaluable financial security to local families, whether to those who formerly worked in the service of the local community who have now retired, or to their families after their death; - The Fund must have the assets available to meet these retirement and death benefits, which in turn means that the various employers must each pay their own way.
-Lower contributions today will mean higher contributions tomorrow: deferring payments does not alter the employer's ultimate obligation to the Fund in respect of its current and former employees; - Each employer will generally only pay for its own employees and ex-employees (and their dependants), not for those of other employers in the Fund; - The Fund strives to maintain reasonably stable employer contribution rates where appropriate and possible; - The Fund wishes to avoid the situation where an employer falls so far behind in managing its funding shortfall that its deficit becomes unmanageable in practice: such a situation may lead to employer insolvency and the resulting deficit falling on the other Fund employers.
+Lower contributions today will mean higher contributions tomorrow: deferring payments does not alter the employer's ultimate obligation to the Fund in respect of its current and former employees; - Each employer will generally only pay for its own employees and ex-employees (and their dependants), not for those of other employers in the Fund;

+- The Fund strives to maintain reasonably stable employer contribution rates where appropriate and possible.
+However, a recent shift in regulatory focus means that solvency within each generation is considered by the Government to be a higher priority than stability of contribution rates; - The Fund wishes to avoid the situation where an employer falls so far behind in managing its funding shortfall that its deficit becomes unmanageable in practice: such a situation may lead to employer insolvency and the resulting deficit falling on the other Fund employers.
 In that situation, those employers' services would in turn suffer as a result: - Council contributions to the Fund should be at a suitable level, to protect the interests of different generations of council tax payers.
 For instance, underpayment of contributions for some years will need to be balanced by overpayment in other years; the council will wish to minimise the extent to which council tax payers in one period are in effect benefitting at the expense of those paying in a different period.

 Overall, therefore, there is clearly a balance to be struck between the Fund's need for maintaining prudent funding levels, and the employers' need to allocate their resources appropriately.
 The Fund achieves this through various techniques which affect contribution increases to various degrees (see 3.1).
-In deciding which of these techniques to apply to any given employer, the Fund will consider a risk assessment of that employer using a knowledge base which is regularly monitored and kept up-to-date.
-This database will include such information as the type of employer, its membership profile and funding position, any guarantors or security provision, material changes anticipated, etc. This helps the Fund establish a picture of the financial standing of the employer, i.e. its ability to meet its long term Fund commitments.
+In deciding which of these techniques to apply to any given employer, the Administering Authority takes a view on the financial standing of the employer, i.e. its ability to meet its funding commitments and the relevant time horizon.

+The Administering Authority will consider a risk assessment of that employer using a knowledge base which is regularly monitored and kept up-to-date.
+This database will include such information as the type of employer, its membership profile and funding position, any guarantors or security provision, material changes anticipated, etc.

-For instance, where an employer is considered relatively low risk then the Fund will permit greater smoothing (such as stabilisation or a longer deficit recovery period relative to other employers) which will temporarily produce lower contribution levels than would otherwise have applied.
+For instance, where the Administering Authority has reasonable confidence that an employer will be able to meet its funding commitments, then the Fund will permit options such as stabilisation (see 3.3 Note (b)), a longer time horizon relative to other employers, and/or a lower probability of achieving their funding target.
+Such options will temporarily produce lower contribution levels than would otherwise have applied.
 This is permitted in the expectation that the employer will still be able to meet its obligations for many years to come.